 - Property acquisition

-It is not wise to try to tackle these issues without a legal representative on your side.
+It is not wise to try to tackle these business issues without a legal representative on your side.
 There are also more options out there than just hiring on an hourly basis or hiring an in-house lawyer.

 For example, the business can benefit from a subscription service.
 That way the business owners can pay a low monthly rate and have the expertise of a trained lawyer when needed.
 This service is offered by top commercial law firms as well, so you don’t have to worry about the quality of their work.